 Considering these potential risks, in addition to the need of formation in soft skills, one of the most common challenges faced by engineers today is to expand their spectrum of competencies beyond the field of engineering towards a more holistic view and approach, complementing what they learned in their engineering courses.
 Another angle is to adapt the engineering programs to the new demands of industry, in order for the engineers of the future to leave HEIs better equipped to face the job market.
 This means that in one case or the other, there needs to be a perfect balance between soft skills and hard skills, theory and practice of engineering in the field.
 Some references suggest that for that goal to be achieved, maybe could implemented 6-years engineering programs, of which it would result a 4-year bachelor's degree plus a 2-year master's degree, giving HEIs more room to embed soft skills engineering programs, since they consider that an engineering program of 3 years doesn't give enough competencies to a complete professional engineer.
-They also suggest that there should be a professional/entrepreneurial environment, which justifies the increment of engineering programs in 1 year at the 3-year post-Bologna degree.
+They also suggest that there should be a correspondence between a given number of theorical hours and practice hours in a professional/entrepreneurial environment, which justifies the increment of engineering programs in 1 year at the 3-year post-Bologna degree.